asifmzx/dotnet_graphQL/README.md

 ## Database

 This project uses Entity Framework Core with an in-memory database.
 The database is automatically seeded with sample data when the application starts.

+Special thanks to [HotChocolate](https://chillicream.com/docs/hotchocolate) for providing a powerful GraphQL framework for .NET. & @Paulo Torres https://medium.com/@paulotorres/implementing-graphql-in-net-core-4fb2b0ca6e02 for providing the tutorial and inspiration for this project.